This article may contain compensated links. Please read disclaimer for more info.

 If you’re planning to visit France, getting around France couldn’t be easier than by train.
-The trains in France are fast, efficient and will get you anywhere you want to go in the country with ease and to or from any neighboring country.
+The trains in France are one of the best modes of transportation in France and will get you anywhere you want to go in the country with ease and to or from any neighboring country.

-If you’re a first-timer coming to France and need some assistance with understanding train travel in France, then you’ll want to read this France Train Travel Guide.
-In this guide, we provide everything you need to ensure traveling by train in France goes smoothly, including information on the different France train lines, the best France rail pass, where to buy your tickets, and just some general tips.
+If you’re a first-timer coming to France and need some assistance with understanding train travel in France, then you’ll want to read this Guide to France by Train.
+This guide provides everything you need to ensure traveling by train in France goes smoothly, including information on the different types of trains in France, the best France rail pass, where to buy your tickets, and just some general tips.

 Types of Trains in France

 There are various types of trains in France, from the local trains to long-distance trains and even the trains that cross into neighboring countries.
 So you can understand which trains will get you to your destination, below I have provided a brief overview of the various trains in France.

 France Train Travel: First Class or Second Class?

 When you travel France by train, you have the option of purchasing a first-class or second-class ticket.
 Either class is very comfortable with most seats, including drop-down tables and power.
 First class seats are wider and more comfortable than 2nd class seats, as there are fewer seats per car.
 There’s also more space for the luggage.

 Personally, I find first class less noisy and a place where it’s easier to relax or work (no kids running along the corridors or people talking on the phone or listening to music with the loudspeaker).

 Sometimes, the difference of price between first and second class is minimum, so it is well-worth that extra comfort.

 Generally, all trains have free WIFI and a café on board, but you are also welcome to bring your own food onboard.